Fats and oils

 These careful combinations are often useful in blending our ingredients and their flavours together and so create the particular taste we are looking for.
 The delicate touch of a fat can cushion stronger flavours, making the whole experience more refined for our palate.

-The goal behind all this patient work is simple: achieving that perfect harmony between texture and taste that is so dear to those who love our recipes.
+The goal behind all this patient work is simple: achieving that unique harmony between texture and taste that is so dear to those who love our recipes.

 Obviously, behind all of this study is the careful selection of our raw materials.